 VBA Breakdown

-- Here, we have declared multiple variables, including ranges, arrays, and integers, throughout the code.
+- We have declared multiple variables, including ranges, arrays, and integers, throughout the code.
 The user is asked to choose the two data ranges that should be blended.
 The code verifies the number of columns in each of the two ranges.
 If they don’t, the code terminates and an error notification is shown.

 Set myRng1 = Application.InputBox("Please select the first data table", Type:=8)